Across the world, trust in democracy is in retreat.

 Democracy 2025 is strengthening democratic practice in Australia through research, dialogue and innovation.

 Democracy 2025 is an initiative of the Museum of Australian Democracy (MoAD) and the Institute for Governance and Policy Analysis at the University of Canberra (UC-IGPA).

-Democracy 2025 will be a world-leading initiative based at the spiritual home of Australian democracy — Old Parliament House, Canberra.
+Democracy 2025 is a centre for excellence based at the spiritual home of Australian democracy — Old Parliament House, Canberra.

 Bringing together business, government, the public service and the community, our key objective is to bridge the trust divide by: